prasadposture/Financial-Distress-Prediction/README.md

 3. Exploratory data analysis & Data visualization
 4. Normalizing the attributes
 5. Data preprocessing
    a.
-Identifying inputs and target column
+Identifying inputs and target column<br>
    b.
-Imputing numeric values
+Imputing numeric values<br>
    c.
-Scaling numeric features
+Scaling numeric features<br>
 6. Predictive modeling using `DecisionTreeClassifier`
    a.
-Splitting the dataset into training and validation data
+Splitting the dataset into training and validation data<br>
    b.
-Training the model
+Training the model<br>
    c.
-Evaluating the model
+Evaluating the model<br>
    d.
-Visualization of tree
+Visualization of tree<br>
    e.
-Feature importance
+Feature importance<br>
    f.
-Hyper-parameter tuning
+Hyper-parameter tuning<br>
    g.
-Making predictions with best parameter values
+Making predictions with best parameter values<br>
 7. Repeating the same steps for predictive modeling but with `RandomForestClassifier`
 8. Choosing the best model and making predictions on test data for submission
 9. Saving the trained and tuned model for future use